filegarden/mail/README.md

 After running this, the mail server will start automatically on boot from now on.

+If there's an outdated build of the mail server already running, this stops it and then starts the most recently built version.
+See information on [building updates](#update-the-server).

 ### Viewing Server Logs

 To view the mail server's logs, run this.